null Skip to main content

 Maybe you're not kicking in doors with the 2nd Ranger Battalion or deploying to combat, but you still want to have a decent tactical loadout so you're ready for the zombies or other combat-like applications.
 It never hurts to be ready with some good solid gear and to do it without going broke.

-Best Tactical Combat/Battle Loadout
+Best Tactical Loadout Setup for Combat/Battle

 Here's my "Best Bang for the Buck" full combat setup that'll hold up under training and other situations.
 The majority of this gear is available through the Warrior Poet store.
 Every purchase helps fund the movement.